fluxcd/website/content/en/flux/get-started.md

 ## Objectives

-- Bootstrap Flux on a Kubernetes Cluster
+- Bootstrap Flux on a Kubernetes Cluster.
-- Deploy a sample application using Flux
+- Deploy a sample application using Flux.
-- Customize application configuration through Kustomize patches
+- Customize application configuration through Kustomize patches.

 ## Install the Flux CLI